isene/astropanel/README.md

 * Astronomical events for each of the 9 days, with option to list them in one view
 * Star chart showing in the terminal for the selected day and time of day
+  PS: The star chart is only generated for latitudes above +23
 * A table showing RA, Dec, distance, rise, set and transit for the planets
 * Show today's Astronomy Picture Of the Day